-At the JoJo London Head Office, you’ll find more than computers, samples and the occasional dog running around; we’re also proud owners of vegetable patches!
+At the JoJo London Head Office, you’ll find more than computers, samples and the odd dog running around; we’re also proud owners of vegetable patches!
 With meat having such a huge effect on climate change, the United Nations has stated that a global shift towards a vegetarian or vegan diet is becoming increasingly necessary.
 It’s never too early or late to turn over a new leaf and learn to grow your own – today we’re sharing some useful tips to get you started.

-1. Choose a good location
+1. Choose a good spot

-Build your vegetable patch in the sunniest area in your garden to help your fruit and veggies grow.
+Build your vegetable patch in the sunniest spot in your garden to help your fruit and veggies grow.
 Picture a hot summer’s day – where would you usually lay down to sunbathe?
-You might lose your favorite tanning location, but your plants will make it worth it.
+You might lose your favourite tanning location, but your plants will make it worth it.
 Some plants, like salad leaves, could require shade; this is easily resolved by putting up some netting to create a shadow over them.

 2. Get your gear in check